Winter bills straining your budget? We have resources to help.

 We don’t have direct control over approximately 50% of a residential bill.
 This portion includes energy supply costs, regulated charges and taxes.
 If you don’t shop for a third-party electricity supplier, we purchase power for you and pass on the cost of generation supply without markup.
 We don’t profit from supply costs.

-The other half of the bill is within our control, which includes the costs to maintain the poles, wires and equipment that deliver electricity to your home or business via the distribution grid.
-This portion is regulated by the Public Utility Commission (PUC) and varies according to how much electricity you use.
+The other half of the bill is within our control, which includes the costs to maintain the poles, wires and equipment that deliver electricity to your home or business via the distribution and transmission grid.
+These charges are regulated and vary according to how much electricity you use.

 Myth #3